postboy/ngrad/README.md

 # ngrad

 A simple roguelike not-quite game in Clojure.
-Go climb the mountain!
+Go climb a virtual mountain here!

 There is no winning, losing, or saving.
 Use numpad or arrow keys for moving.
 Press q to exit.